martaquintao/QuotationAttribution/README.txt

 -- If the news article is a summary then an attribute "type" is added and set to "RES".
 -- If the news article is an interview then an attribute "type" is added and set to "ENT".

 Each <doc> tag includes the complete news article in <text>, followed by the tokenized text in <tokenized_text>.
 The tags <paragraph>, <sentence> and <word> mark the structure of the text.
-To the <word> tag, the attributes in "self", ìPOStagî, ìparentî and ìdependencyî were assigned with the corresponding information of its dependency tree and part-of-speech tagging.
+To the <word> tag, the attributes in "self", ‚ÄúPOStag‚Äù, ‚Äúparent‚Äù and ‚Äúdependency‚Äù were assigned with the corresponding information of its dependency tree and part-of-speech tagging.

 The authors in the text are marked with a <author> tag and the attributes "authorID" and "alternativeID", storing information on the authors unique ID the unique ID of its older coreference respectively.
 If no coreferences exist in the news article, the the value for the attribute "alternativeID" is set to N/A.
 -- If the author was manually added, an attribute "added" is added and set to "True".